-This is harder than it looks - but easier than it sounds, because we have together built up solid lines of communication since 2001 to connect Rotarians, Rotaracters and our partners with counterparts in the DPRK - to overcome all the obstacles and get things done.
+This is harder than it looks - but easier than it sounds, because we have together built up a solid channel of communication since 2001 to connect Rotarians, Rotaracters and our project partners with reliable counterparts in the DPRK - to overcome all the obstacles and get things done.

 Projects may be small scale, like the Football Play it Forward project that donated 200 soccer balls to orphanages and schools in North Korea.
 Or medium size like the Koryo Medicine project that donated USD 20,000 worth of medicines to Korean orphanages and hospitals after the country suffered flood damage.

 Or projects may be large scale and multi-step, like the 3 Shelterbox deployments into the DPRK that we facilitated for a total contribution of more than USD 1.5 million in disaster relief aid.